bbkr/GeoIPerl6/README.md

 ## CONTACT

-You can find me (and many awesome people who helped me to develop this module) on irc.freenode.net #perl6 channel as **bbkr**.
+You can find me (and awesome people who helped me to develop this module) on irc.freenode.net #perl6 channel as **bbkr**.